 Read More: Why Bonds Are Safer Than Stock

 Taxable Equivalent Yield

-To compare the taxable yield of a corporate bond to the tax-free yield of a municipal bond, compute the taxable equivalent yield of the municipal bond.
-The equivalent yield is calculated by dividing the municipal bond yield by one minus the tax payers tax bracket.
-For example, with a tax bracket of 25 percent municipal yield of 3.5 percent. the 3.5 percent is dividend by 1 minus 0.25 resulting in 3.5 divided by 0.75, giving a taxable equivalent yield of 4.67 percent.
-The corporate bond yield must be higher than 4.67 percent to provide a higher after tax return to the investor.
+For example, if you belong to a tax bracket of 25 percent and the municipal yield is 3.5 percent, the 3.5 percent is divided by one minus 0.25, resulting in 3.5 divided by 0.75, This is giving a taxable equivalent yield of 4.67 percent.
+Therefore, the corporate bond yield must be higher than 4.67 percent to provide a higher after tax return to the investor.

 In addition to comparing the after tax yields of corporate and municipal bonds, an investor should be aware of other considerations.
 Corporate bonds tend to have shorter maturities, typically 10 years or less.
 A large portion of available municipal bonds have longer maturities of 20 to 30 years.